syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Select-And-Copy-Text.md

 ---
 layout: post
-title: Select and Copy the Text in Xamarin Pdf Viewer control | Syncfusion
+title: Select and Copy the Text in Xamarin Pdf Viewer | Syncfusion
 description: Learn here all about Select and Copy the Text support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: Xamarin
 control: SfPdfViewer